Luis Robert Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.66 team ERA that ranks fourth among all MLB pitching staffs.
+- The Yankees' 3.65 team ERA ranks fifth among all league pitching staffs.

-- Yankees pitchers combine to surrender 66 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- The Yankees rank 17th in baseball in home runs given up (68 total, 1.1 per game).

-- Schmidt makes the start for the Yankees, his 13th of the season.
-He is 2-5 with a 5.01 ERA and 65 strikeouts in 55 2/3 innings pitched.
+- Vasquez makes his first start of the season for the Yankees.

 © 2023 Data Skrive.
 All rights reserved.